tjwilfahrt/School-District-Analysis/README.md

 #### Average reading score for each grade level from each school
   ![Screen Shot 2021-10-17 at 5 40 54 PM](https://user-images.githubusercontent.com/90878939/137647527-84c3ab37-80f7-48c8-b7ce-77e5df6b7502.png)

+  Replacing THS 9th Grade scores did not changed results from our online exercise and Challenge exercise.
+THS results also remained comparable to other high schools in the district.

 #### Scores by school spending per student
   ![Screen Shot 2021-10-17 at 5 42 09 PM](https://user-images.githubusercontent.com/90878939/137647573-4b0223b7-6190-4141-be07-45162d13c648.png)